 - Combine data from multiple channels to build a more sophisticated analysis.

-- Action – Taking the required action based on the information & data.
-This could just be an intimation upon a particular event or threshold being reached to setting up a more intricate action such as turning on/off a machine upon a particular threshold.
+4. Action – Taking the required action based on the information & data.
+This could just be an intimation upon a particular event or threshold being reached to set up a more intricate action such as turning on/off a machine upon a particular threshold.
 You can also remotely control devices using the complete IoT infrastructure.

-- Communicate with other machine (M2M), Send notification, talk to another system etc.
+Communicate with other machines (M2M), Send notification, talk to another system, etc.

 In most of these typical sensors, the specific mechanism used to measure the physical parameter depends on the ranges being measured, the sensitivity and accuracy desired, whether the sensor could be exposed to adverse environmental conditions, the cost target, etc.

-IoT gateway offers certain level of security for the network and transmitted data with higher order encryption techniques.
-It acts as a middle layer between devices and cloud to protect the system from malicious attacks and unauthorised access.
+IoT gateway offers a certain level of security for the network and transmitted data with higher-order encryption techniques.
+It acts as a middle layer between devices and cloud to protect the system from malicious attacks and unauthorized access.

-3. Cloud/Application Servers – Internet of things creates massive data from devices, applications and users which has to be managed in an efficient way.
-IoT cloud offers tools to collect, process, manage and store huge amount of data in real time.
+1. Cloud/Application Servers – Internet of things creates massive data from devices, applications, and users which has to be managed in an efficient way.
+IoT cloud offers tools to collect, process, manage and store huge amounts of data in real-time.
 Industries and services can easily access these data remotely and make critical decisions when necessary.

 Cloud system integrates billions of devices, sensors, gateways, protocols, data storage and provides predictive analytics.
 Companies use these analytics data for improvement of products and services, preventive measures for certain steps and build their new business model accurately.

-4. Data Analytics – M2M and IoT devices usually report data in constant streams, and these must be processed in real-time or near-real-time.
+2. Data Analytics – M2M and IoT devices usually report data in constant streams, and these must be processed in real-time or near-real-time.
 This is a shift from traditional programming frameworks that open a file, read it, process the contents, and then close it.
-Today, real-time analytics are possible on streaming IoT/M2M data.
+Today, real-time analytics is possible on streaming IoT/M2M data.

-5. User Interface – User interfaces are the visible, tangible part of the IoT system which can be accessible by users.
+3. User Interface – User interfaces are the visible, tangible part of the IoT system which can be accessed by users.
 A well-designed user interface ensures minimum effort for users in obtaining the right information and also encourages more interactions.

-Modern technology offers much interactive designs to ease complex tasks into simple touch panels controls.
+Modern technology offers many interactive designs to ease complex tasks into simple touch panels controls.